A Survey of Fake News: Fundamental Theories, Detection Methods, and Opportunities: Introduction

 \subsection{What is Fake News?}

 There has been no universal definition for fake news, even in journalism.
 A clear and accurate definition helps lay a solid foundation for fake news analysis and evaluating related studies.
-Here we (I) theoretically distinguish between several concepts that frequently co-occur or have overlaps with fake news, (II) present a broad and a narrow definition for the term \textit{fake news}, providing a justification for each definition, and (III) further highlight the potential research problems raised by such definitions. \paragraph{{I. Related Concepts}} Existing studies often connect fake news to terms and concepts such as \textit{maliciously false news}~\cite{allcott2017social,shu2017fake,waldrop2017news}, \textit{false news}~\cite{vosoughi2018spread}, \textit{satire news}~\cite{berkowitz2016miley}, \textit{disinformation} (i.e., \textit{deception})~\cite{kshetri2017economics}, \textit{misinformation}~\cite{kucharski2016post}, and \textit{rumor}~\cite{buntain2017automatically}.
-Based on the these terms and concepts are defined, we can distinguish one from the others based on three characteristics: (i) authenticity (false or not), (ii) intention (bad or not), and (iii) whether the information is news or not.
-Table \ref{tab::def} has the details.
+Here we (I) distinguish between several concepts that frequently co-occur or have overlaps with fake news, (II) present a broad and a narrow definition for the term \textit{fake news}, justifying each definition, and (III) further discuss the potential research problems raised by such definitions.